K1ender/GoStash/README.md

 - **In-memory key-value storage** - Fast HashMap-based storage with thread-safe operations
 - **Binary protocol support** - Custom binary protocol for efficient communication
+- **Multiple commands** - GET, SET, INCR, DECR, DEL operations with proper serialization
 - **Configurable server** - Support for both file-based and CLI configuration
 - **Concurrent client handling** - Each client connection handled in a separate goroutine
-- **Basic commands** - GET and SET operations with proper serialization
+- **High performance** - Sub-microsecond operation latency for core commands
 - **Small codebase** - Intended for learning, experimentation and lightweight caching

 > Note: GoStash is an independent project and not a drop-in replacement for Redis or Memcached.
 Protocol and feature set are intentionally minimal.